* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Try popping them out every 30 seconds to avoid burning the cookie.

-If you decide to put the cookie in bare, tap it on the counter first to get rid of any loose crumbs.
+If you decide to put the cookie in uncovered, tap it on the counter first to get rid of any loose crumbs.

 cookies in different reheating equipment: air fryer, microwave, skillet, and oven